Nasty Food: 20 Disgusting Delicacies from Around the World

 The first encounter with hákarl is a full-on assault to the nostrils from a putrid smell so the bold tourists that dare to sample it are advised to hold their breath and try not to gag at the taste of one of the most rancid things on planet earth.

 So, if you do want to make the day of a local marketer just by watching your face turning sour, have a bite.
+If you want to learn more about Icelandic cuisine check out our article about the most popular foods on the island.

 4. Jibachi Senbei (Wasp Rice Snack) – Japan